ministryofjustice/security-guidance/docs/phishing-guide.md

 1. Report it immediately.
 2. If your credentials were phished, highlight that in the report.
-3. Change the password for affected accounts as soon as possible. **Never** use the link in an email asking you to change a password.
-Use an out-of-band method such as going directly to the website to change a password.
-Be cautious when following password actions requested in emails or texts.Never use the link in an email asking you to change a password.
+3. Change the password for affected accounts as soon as possible.
+Never use the link in an email asking you to change a password.
 Check and verify by going directly to the website to change a password.
 Be cautious when following password actions requested in emails or texts.

-MoJ firewalls and antivirus systems should catch the majority of malware before they can affect systems.
+firewalls and antivirus systems should catch the majority of malware before they can affect systems.
 By reporting the incident as quickly as possible, the security team will be alerted and on the lookout for any more sophisticated malware.

 If your credentials have been phished, reporting it immediately and resetting your password quickly greatly reduces the risks.